pictca/books/startup/be_an_editor.md

 whose desk people are going to often.
 Chances are that person is someone in the office who is trustworthy, knowledgeable, and informative, so they could be a potential barrel.

+Rabois sid to promote that person and give them more responsibility.